25 Things to Do Around Nozawa Onsen & Where to Stay

 For those who want to make the most of their time in the onsen town, or perhaps stay for a few days, nothing beats a local ryokan inn for the authentic Japanese experience.
 Ryokan Inns offer comfortable accommodations in a traditional style.
 You can relax and unwind in a tatami room, sleep as the Japanese have for centuries on a futon mattress, or maybe snuggle under the kotatsu (a table with a heater and blankets attached underneath).
-This is especially warm and cozy during Nagano’s long cold winters.
+This is especially warm and cosy during Nagano’s long cold winters.
 At a ryokan you can also sample local, homemade cuisine, and bath in the onsite baths, reserved just for residents, at your leisure.
 See our ‘Where to Stay When Visiting Nozawa’ below for more information.

 5 / INDULGE IN AN OUTDOOR HOT SPRING / all year round